All systems nominal

 Licence expires: 2027-06-01T00:00:00Z

-Start the platform with: verity serve
+Start the core engine with: verity serve

 sudo tee /etc/systemd/system/verity.service << 'EOF'